basejumpa/sketches-backends-in-python/sketch-c/README.md

 # Sketch sketch-c

-Trigger external program asynchronously (but do not capture anything from it)
+Trigger external program as own process asynchronously (but do not capture anything from it)

 ## Establish prerequisites